Test Your Internet Speeds

 Check Your Connection

-Check that your cables and connections are all secure, and make sure your wireless devices show connected to your wireless network.
+Check that your cables and connections are all secure, you're plugged in to an active outlet, and make sure your wireless devices show connected to your wireless network.

 Quick Internet Help Tips